 - The challenges and common pitfalls of strategy planning

-- The importance of reducing business weaknesses and why it plays an important part in the strategic planning process
+- Understand why the act reducing business weaknesses plays an important part in the strategic planning process

 - How the online channel can be utilised to reduce business weaknesses